 VMware Tanzu Application Service is purpose-built for developers to boost feature velocity and for operations teams to deliver world-class uptime.

-Microsoft Azure is ranked 1st in PaaS Clouds with 187 reviews while VMware Tanzu Application Service is ranked 11th in PaaS Clouds with 2 reviews.
+Microsoft Azure is ranked 1st in PaaS Clouds with 167 reviews while VMware Tanzu Application Service is ranked 12th in PaaS Clouds with 2 reviews.
 Microsoft Azure is rated 8.4, while VMware Tanzu Application Service is rated 8.6.
 The top reviewer of Microsoft Azure writes "Optimized cloud solution with reliable recovery and fail services".
 On the other hand, the top reviewer of VMware Tanzu Application Service writes "It's a mature and developer-friendly product".
-Microsoft Azure is most compared with Amazon AWS, Oracle Cloud Platform, Google Firebase, Pivotal Cloud Foundry and Amazon Lightsail, whereas VMware Tanzu Application Service is most compared with OpenShift, Pivotal Cloud Foundry, Amazon AWS, Google Cloud and Oracle Cloud Platform.
+Microsoft Azure is most compared with Oracle Cloud Platform, Amazon AWS, Google Firebase, Pivotal Cloud Foundry and Amazon Lightsail, whereas VMware Tanzu Application Service is most compared with OpenShift, Pivotal Cloud Foundry, Amazon AWS, Google Cloud and Oracle Cloud Platform.
 See our Microsoft Azure vs. VMware Tanzu Application Service report.

 See our list of best PaaS Clouds vendors.

 We monitor all PaaS Clouds reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.